Lamborghini: Automóviles Lamborghini Latinoamérica

 Automóviles Lamborghini Latinoamérica S.A. de C.V.
 (Lamborghini Automobiles of Latin America Public Limited Company) is an authorized distributor and manufacturer of Lamborghini-branded vehicles and merchandise in Latin America and South America.

-In 1995, Indonesian corporation MegaTech, Lamborghini's owner at the time, entered into distribution and license agreements with Mexican businessman Jorge Antonio Fernandez Garcia.
+In 1995, Indonesian corporation MegaTech, Lamborghini's owner at the time, entered into distribution and license agreements with Mexican businessman Jorge Antonio Fernández García.
 The agreements give Automóviles Lamborghini Latinoamérica S.A. de C.V. the exclusive distributorship of Lamborghini vehicles and branded merchandise in Latin America and South America.
 Under the agreements, Automóviles Lamborghini is also allowed to manufacture Lamborghini vehicles and market them worldwide under the Lamborghini brand.

 Automóviles Lamborghini has produced two rebodied versions of the Diablo called the Eros and the Coatl.
 In 2015, Automóviles Lamborghini transferred the IP-rights to the Coatl foundation (chamber of commerce no. 63393700) in The Netherlands in order to secure these rights and to make them more marketable.
 The company has announced the production of a speedboat called the Lamborghini Glamour.

 Museums

-There are two museums in Bologna, Emilia-Romagna centered around the brand.
+There are two museums in Bologna, Emilia-Romagna, centered around the brand.